 We’re all eating in right now!
 Maybe it’s time to amp up the wattage of your tabletop with these colorful placemats.
 A hand running stitch in a thick floss across the bottom panels adds a subtle dash of texture.

 Combine the wearable feature of an apron with the wipe-able feature of a towel to create our Wear ’n’ Wipe Kitchen Towel Scarf.
 A patchwork panel at the top loops around your neck; at the ends are absorbent towels.

 Create a fast, patchwork pillow using thin scraps.
 We dove into our stash for leftover Jelly Roll and Honey Bun strips.
 A variety of decorative stitching along each seam adds a dash of color and texture.
 Each one is different.

-These pretty placemats are sweet enough to eat.
-The design is perfect for leftover jelly roll strips or cut your own strips from scraps.
+Pretty placemats sweet enough to eat.
+The design is perfect for leftover jelly roll strips or cut your own narrow strips from scraps.
 Decorative stitching ties the rows together and holds all the layers in place.